andeya/go-derive/README.md

 # go-derive
-Similar to generator to derive go code based on macro comments
+Similar to go-generator to derive go code based on macro comments